Professional Bull Riders: International tours

 In 2006, the PBR launched tours in Canada, Mexico, Brazil, and Australia.
 Each circuit has finals events that crown year-end champions for each respective country.
-In late 2014, a PBR-sanctioned event was held in New Zealand.
+In 2014 and annually since 2025, a PBR-sanctioned event has been held in New Zealand.
 Also in 2014, the PBR had plans to host some events in China.
 However, they never took place.
 After three years of struggling to hold events, the Mexico circuit officially closed its doors in 2023.
-(Note: Previously, points won by riders at all levels of PBR competition, American and international, counted towards the world standings for the PBR world championship.
-However, since 2023, only points won on the U.S. Premier Series count towards the world championship race.
-Points won on the U.S. lower-level tours and international circuits leading up to and including the Velocity Tour Finals are jumbled together into what is known as the Velocity Global standings, which count towards the Velocity Tour championship race.
-The same is done during the Challenger Series season, with the points won on mentioned tours leading up to and including the Challenger Series Championship event being jumbled together into the Challenger Global standings.)
-(Note: As of 2024, each rider 21 years of age or older who scores the highest-marked ride at each Premier Series event, who wins each Premier Series event, and who is the MVP of each Team Series event wins a money bonus courtesy of Michelob Ultra.)

 Broadcasting in the United States

 1993–2002

 The Nashville Network (TNN) began televising a small number of PBR-sanctioned events in 1993.
 The following year, the PBR had its first official championship season with the Bud Light Cup Series (BLC), which included a year-end world finals event with TNN remaining the organization's official channel.
 TNN's name was changed from The Nashville Network to The National Network late in the 2000 season.

 After the 2001 season, a special PBR event, the Bud Light World Challenge in Austin, Texas, was broadcast on NBC.
 The National Network was rebranded as The New TNN in late 2001.
 The final event of the 2002 BLC regular season was broadcast on CBS.
 The New TNN remained the PBR's primary channel through the 2002 Bud Light Cup World Finals.